pingcap/docs-cn/replicate-between-primary-and-secondary-clusters.md

 > **Note:**
 >
+> - In production clusters, performing a backup with GC disabled might affect cluster performance.
+It is recommended that you back up data in off-peak hours, and set RATE_LIMIT to a proper value to avoid performance degradation.
+>
-> If the versions of the upstream and downstream clusters are different, you should check [BR compatibility](/br/backup-and-restore-overview.md#before-you-use-br).
+> - If the versions of the upstream and downstream clusters are different, you should check [BR compatibility](/br/backup-and-restore-overview.md#before-you-use-br).
 In this document, we assume that the upstream and downstream clusters are the same version.

 1. Disable GC.

     To ensure that newly written data is not deleted during incremental migration, you should disable GC for the upstream cluster before backup.
-In this way, history data will not be deleted.
+In this way, history data is not deleted.

-    {{< copyable "sql" >}}
+    Run the following command to disable GC:

     ```sql
     MySQL [test]> SET GLOBAL tidb_gc_enable=FALSE;
+    ```

+    ```
     Query OK, 0 rows affected (0.01 sec)
+    ```

+    To verify that the change takes effect, query the value of `tidb_gc_enable`:

+    ```sql
     MySQL [test]> SELECT @@global.tidb_gc_enable;
+    ```

+    ```
     +-------------------------+
     | @@global.tidb_gc_enable |
     +-------------------------+